 Social Media in Creating New CV Communities/Networking

-Perhaps the biggest advantage of CV SoMe is crowd-sourcing the perspective of individual cardiologists, cardiothoracic surgeons, patients, CV technicians and lifestyle advocates together with a common goal of promoting CV education, advocacy, health or overall betterment of patient care.
+Perhaps the biggest advantage of CV SoMe is crowd-sourcing the perspective of individual CV professionals with a common goal of promoting CV education, advocacy, health or overall betterment of patient care.
 These initial online relationships often extend from the virtual world to real-life networking, tweet-ups at national and international conferences and text groups.
 An example of this is Women-in-Cardiology (WIC) community that has come together on both Facebook and Twitter.
-Encompassing nearly 900 international members on Facebook, the community serves as a support group for female cardiologists who are addressing challenges such as work-life integration, gender related issues and salary gap while promoting personal interests such as exercise and overall healthy lifestyle.
-Grassroots CV advocacy has gained another dimension of reach on SoMe to spread awareness especially in heterogenous population groups. #SouthAsianCVD, #KnowFH, and #GoRedforWomen are some of the examples of successful SoMe CV advocacy campaigns.
+Encompassing nearly 900 international members on Facebook, the community serves as a support group for female cardiologists who are addressing challenges such as work-life integration, gender related issues and salary gap.
+Grassroots CV advocacy has gained another dimension of reach on SoMe to spread awareness especially in heterogenous population groups. #SouthAsianCVD, #GoRedforWomen are some of the examples of SoMe CV advocacy campaigns.
+SoMe is a presents a variety of opportunities to amplify the influence of health advocacy campaign given the ability to communicate with the constituents directly.

 Social Media in Journals and Conferences

 SoMe enables CV journals to drive engagement, increase journal visibility and rapidly disseminate content to new audiences globally through new digital strategies(3).
-Many leading journals including @JACCJournals have appointed physician SoMe Editor(s) that combine academic expertise in their field with a track record of successful online engagement(3).
+Journals can incorporate the appropriate hashtags, use more images/vidoes, create a short survey or podcast around the topic to drive the engagement to an identified article and foster discussion on SoMe.
+Leading journals including @JACCJournals have appointed physician SoMe Editor(s)(3).
 In

 addition, a group of interventional cardiologists recently started an entirely Twitter-based journal